Fiat Trattori

 In secret, the Chief Design Engineer Edmondo Tascheri began work on the design of a new crawler tractor, to be more modern than the now obsolete Series 40 Boghetto.
 With the aid of a few photographs of a Russian crawler tractor, brought back from the Soviet front by some of the company's workmen, and

-Second World War, starting in 1946, thanks in part to the recovery of the machining tools in northern Italy, that the German occupiers had attempted to ship to Germany, before their plans were thwarted by the
+assisted by the connivance of collaborators, the technical department started to build a secret prototype unbeknown to the German controllers.
+The resulting Fiat 50 crawler tractor began production after the Second World War, starting in 1946, thanks in part to the recovery of the machining tools in northern Italy, that the German occupiers had attempted to ship to Germany, before their plans were thwarted by the allied bombing raids.

 The 25 and Diamante series era